eric-brechemier/12-picture-portfolio/README.md

-# 12-picture-portfolio
+# 12 Picture Portfolio

 Mini portfolio of 12 photographs and captions to be printed and laminated or distributed as a ZIP of digital files.